 We take the opportunity to visit some of the splendid monasteries in and around Leh like Shey, Thikse, Hemis etc.

 From Markha the trail cliimbs gently to Umlung in about 2 hours – from Umlung the trail initially followed the river valley and then contoured around some mani walls and chortens from where finally Hanker could be seen.
 The final walk to the village took around an hour as there were sections which had to be carefully navigated near the river where the path was nonexistent and a slight lapse of concentration would send you into the water.
-Hanker is 2 hours from Umlung and then another 2-3 hours brings you to the tea tents of Tauhungtse.
+Hanker is 2.5 hours from Umlung.

-Day 08 Nimaling to Kongmaru La 5100 meters 2 hours and then down to Chukirmo/Chokdo 4050 meters four to 5 hours – drive to Leh LONG DAY start early by 6 am
+Day 08 Nimaling to Kongmaru La 5100 meters -3hours and then down to Chukirmo/Chokdo 4050 meters 5-6 hours – drive to Leh LONG DAY start early by 6 am

-The trail then climbs to the pass of Kongmaru La from where there are good views over the Zanskar mountains and the peak of Kang Yaze.
-From the pass the trail drops steeply f and then Chokdo from where we drive to Leh.
+The trail then climbs to the pass of Kongmaru La from where there are good views over the Zanskar mountains and the peak of K ang Yaze.
+From the pass the trail drops steeply and then Chokdo from where we drive to Leh.

 The cost is per person for Leh to Leh (9 days ) as per the itinerary given earlier

-Transfer by four wheel drive vehicle from Leh to Skiu ( start of trek) and pickup from Chogdo to Leh at the end of the trek.
+Transfer by four wheel drive vehicle from Leh to Rumbak ( start of trek) and pickup from Chogdo to Leh at the end of the trek.